CorentinLouis/SPACE_labelling_tool/README.md

 # SPACE Labelling Tool

-Utility to allow for identification of radio features from satellite observations via a GUI.
+Utility to allow for identification of radio features from spacecraft observations via a GUI.

 ## Getting Started